rafacancian/java-design-patterns/README.md

 > Evita o acoplamento do remetente de uma solicitação ao seu destinatário, permitindo que diversos objetos tenham a
 > chance de tratar a solicitação.
 Encadeia os objetos receptores e transmite a solicitação através da cadeia até que
 > um objeto a trate.
+>> As the name suggests, the chain of responsibility pattern creates a chain of receiver objects for a request.
+>> This pattern decouples sender and receiver of a request based on type of request.
+This pattern comes under behavioral patterns.
+>> In this pattern, normally each receiver contains reference to another receiver.
+>> If one object cannot handle the request then it passes the same to the next receiver and so on.

 ### Command
 > Encapsula uma solicitação como um objeto, permitindo que clientes sejam parametrizados com diferentes solicitações